*Disclosure: some links may contain affiliate links. For more information on what this means, visit my disclosure page.

 There seems to be a lot of ideas on this list about getting veggies into our kids through their snacks and sweet breakfasts, so I’m going to try to add in some actual meals for lunches or dinners!

 So, for a lunch or a dinner, you could really hide veggies into this mac and cheese recipe.
 It’s just like macaroni and cheese, but a super food powered version (and without the cheese)!
-It’s from Vegan Insanity, and my girls actually beg me for this, and they’re 2 and 5 years old.
+My girls actually beg me for this, even when they were toddlers.
 If I use the small shell pasta to make this, my older daughter calls it the mac and cheese from Panera.

 11. Home made fries (call them french fries)